Change is Coming

 Instagram has recently acknowledge the growing problem of wildlife selfies on their app and how those images promote harm and cruelty towards animals.
 Instagram has installed a new feature that alerts users to the harm associated with these types of images.

 According to La Nación, Costa Rica is 7th on a worldwide list of countries where wildlife selfies could be contributing to wildlife abuse.
-In response to the increase of wildlife selfies by volunteers, Costa Rica has recently passed a law that only allows professional staff handle wildlife at rescue centers.
+In response to the increase of wildlife selfies by volunteers, Costa Rica has recently passed a law (Reglamento a la Ley de Conservación de Vida Silvestre, Costa Rica, 2017) that only allows professional staff handle wildlife at rescue centers.
 Unfortunately, it is very common for volunteers to come to rescue centers with the sole purpose of getting a photo with an exotic animal and this has contributed to the problem.
 Rescue centers should never promote the exotic pet trade by posting images of humans with wildlife.

 Tourists and Selfies